c-sp/game-boy-test-roms/README.md

 Note that **version numbers are NOT based on
-[semantic versioning](https://semver.org)** as I am not capable of determining what update to any included test suite is actually a breaking change with regard to your emulator.
+[semantic versioning](https://semver.org)** as I am not capable of determining what update to any included test suite is actually a breaking change.
 Instead,
 major version numbers are increased with every addition of new test suites and minor version numbers are increased with any update to already included test